 Organic social media marketing and social advertising are no longer two separate disciplines.
 A brand’s presence on social media should be strategically tailored so all content and promotional efforts work together as a single unit to grow a business.
 While important, acquiring new leads is not the only aspect of growing a business; many factors contribute to success.

 Growing a business can mean many things to different companies, but oftentimes it involves increasing brand awareness and providing value to customers.
-It is easy to become narrow-sighted and fixate on lead generation, but all businesses that have had success with social media marketing know that lead generation starts with having a strong brand.
+It is easy to become narrow-sighted and fixated on lead generation, but all businesses that have had success with social media marketing know that lead generation starts with having a strong brand.
 When it comes to building a brand, social media should be a weapon of choice.

 Brand building is not new on social media, but it is different than it used to be.
 Social media is LOUD, and business owners are consistently trying to break through the noise to get a sliver of users’ attention.
-Users still want to find content that is valuable to them, but they need it to appear on their newsfeed and they have to notice it to know that it exists.
+Users still want to find content that is valuable to them, but they need it to appear on their newsfeeds and they have to notice it to know that it exists.

 It is important to remember that social media is NOT search engine marketing; people are not looking for home services when they are on social media.
 Instead, home service businesses must seek users out.
 It all starts with content, as a social media account is nothing without good content.
 After all, a user is not likely to care about promotions if they have no idea who you are.
 So introduce yourself, over and over again, with content that a homeowner is going to find value in.